AUXILO FINSERVE PRIVATE LIMITED (Auxilo/Company) believes in the

 The Committee shall identify persons who are qualified to be appointed as the Directors of the Company or who may be appointed in the Senior Management of the company and recommend to the Board their appointment and removal.

-The Committee shall recommend only upon the ascertainment of the credentials of the person such as the educational qualifications, experience and expertise for the position being considered.
+The Committee shall recommend only upon the ascertainment of the credentials of the person such as the educational qualifications, experience, track record and expertise for the position being considered.

 The Committee shall be guided by the following criteria: